elipousson/presentations/2016-07-12-explore-101-outreach.md

 To be entertaining or engaging, interpretation must be enjoyable and organized and relevant.

+--

+## Let's create some interpretation

+Note:

 ---

-## How do you reach people?
+## How do you make an outreach plan happen?

-Today, let's talk about:
+Let's talk about:

 - public programs
 - websites and social media